theEricMa/TriplaneTurbo/README.md

 <!-- Updates -->
 ## ⏩ Updates

+- **2025-03-28**: Presentation slides are now available for download.
 - **2025-03-27**: The paper is now available on Arxiv.
 - **2025-03-03**: Gradio and HuggingFace Demos are available.
 - **2025-02-27**: TriplaneTurbo is accepted to CVPR 2025.